-Recognition of criminality of sexual violence inside or outside the family punishment of the perpetrator as well.
+Statements (a) and (b) show the participants' recognition of the criminality of and punishment for sexual violence inside/outside the family.
+In comparing the results of these two statements, most participants (90.2%) recognized the criminality of sexual violence from a non-family member, and "agree" on the need for punishment of the perpetrator as well.
 About 70% of the participants recognized the criminality and punishment of sexual violence between partners, and 39.3% of the same group thinks "sexual violence between partners is relationship matter."
 This confirms that 20% of the participants consider the violence from a family member does not necessarily need punishment.
 Also, it revealed that slightly more male participants respond negatively to sexual violence, whether inside or outside the family than females.